Cannabis craze weeds out junior mining field

-CAPE TOWN, Feb 7 (Reuters) - A boom in cannabis investment is siphoning capital away from mining and hitting junior miners hardest, forcing them to up their game and potentially improving the quality of projects in a sector long rife with cowboy speculators.
+CAPE TOWN (Reuters) - A boom in cannabis investment is siphoning capital away from mining and hitting junior miners hardest, forcing them to up their game and potentially improving the quality of projects in a sector long rife with cowboy speculators.

-Canada’s relaxation of cannabis laws culminated in legalisation for recreational use in October.
-Other jurisdictions are following suit or liberalising their laws on medical or health use, creating an industry that has lured a breed of high-risk, high-return investors.
+Canada’s relaxation of cannabis laws culminated in legalization for recreational use in October.
+Other jurisdictions are following suit or liberalizing their laws on medical or health use, creating an industry that has lured a breed of high-risk, high-return investors.

 The world’s top three listed cannabis companies - Canopy Growth, Tilray and Aurora Cannabis - have a combined market value of around $30 billion.
 And consumers are expected to spend over $7 billion on cannabis products in Canada alone this year, according to Deloitte.